Berlin International University of Applied Sciences: English Preparatory School

-All study programmes at Berlin International are taught in English.
-To apply and follow the courses effectively if accepted, students need to have a B2 level (or higher) English language certificate.
-If the student doesn't obtain such a certificate, they can register for the English Preparatory School.
-The English Preparatory School has a year-long programme taught by a native speaker that prepares students to study English in all four language skills, as well as vocabulary and grammar.
+All study programmes are taught in English.
+To apply and follow the courses effectively, students need to have a B2 level (or higher) English language certificate.
+Students who do not hold such a certificate can register for the English Preparatory School, a year-long programme taught by a native speaker that prepares students in all four language skills, as well as vocabulary and grammar.

 Research Institute

-The Research Institute was created to provide support to members of Berlin International in their research activities.
-The institute is led by both of the faculties together.
-Members of Berlin International who are interested to develop a new project that would be of benefit to the university can contact the Institute for help.
+The Research Institute was created to provide support to members of the university in their research activities.
+The institute is led by both faculties together.
+Members who are interested in developing a new project can contact the Institute for help.
 Rooms, equipment, books and other resources can be requested from the head of the Institute to ensure successful funding for the project.

 Hans-Dieter Klingemann Library

-The Hans-Dieter Klingemann Library contains all academic information at Berlin International.
+The Hans-Dieter Klingemann Library contains all academic information at the university.
 In compliance with the study programmes, the library collects the required information and makes accessible print and digital literature for its students and faculty.
-The library also offers LibGuides, guided tours and tutorials, that help students and staff better identify the information they need from the library.
-Works produced by the staff and students at Berlin International, such as theses and research papers, journal articles and book publications, are acquired by the Hans-Dieter Klingemann Library.
+The library also offers LibGuides, guided tours and tutorials to help students and staff identify the information they need.
+Works produced by staff and students, such as theses and research papers, journal articles and book publications, are acquired by the library.

 Admission

-Berlin International is open to students from all over the world.
-All applicants can apply for their degree of choice online through Berlin International's portal.
+The university is open to students from all over the world.
+All applicants can apply for their degree of choice online.
 Candidates need to complete the online application and upload all necessary documents.
-For the programmes at the Faculty of Design, it is required to submit a portfolio.
-The portfolio is then followed by an admissions interview.
+For programmes at the Faculty of Design, submission of a portfolio is required, followed by an admissions interview.

-All programmes at Berlin International are taught in English.
-Therefore, candidates need only proof of English proficiency, no German knowledge is required.
-In case the candidate's native language is not English and they do not have a certificate, Berlin International offers a Proficiency Examination.
-This exam can only be taken if the candidate gets accepted and has paid the registration fee.
-If the candidate doesn't pass the proficiency exam, Berlin International has a year-long programme for studying English at the English Preparatory School.
+All programmes are taught in English.
+Candidates need only proof of English proficiency; no German knowledge is required.
+Where the candidate's native language is not English and they do not hold a certificate, the university offers a Proficiency Examination.
+If the candidate does not pass the proficiency exam, the year-long English Preparatory School programme is available.